 This site called ‘Is it CG’ allows you to enter the ingredients of a product and it tells you whether it is suitable for the Curly Girl Method or not.
 I checked all my existing hair products using this site and I was pleased to find that about half of them are Curly Girl approved.
 I’m glad about this because I would rather use the products I already have before buying new ones.

 As for the products that are not approved, I don’t want to waste those either.
-Therefore I have put them in my ‘use up pile’ and I may still use them sparingly until they are used up.
+Therefore I may still use them sparingly until they are used up.
 Then, I will replace them with Curly Girl approved products.
 I might also give some of them away to my sister (who has straight hair) or a friend.

 One thing I don’t already have is hair gel, because I’ve never used gel on my hair.
 I have other hair products such as ‘hair moisturisers’ so I am going to use those instead, at least until I get hold of some gel.